We purchased and tested the DynaVap HyperDyn hands-on. Prices, availability, and performance data are regularly verified.

 The learning curve centers on torch technique.
 Consistent results require even rotation, correct torch distance, and knowing how far past the click to push.
 Plan on 5-10 sessions before results become fully repeatable.

 The larger Hyper Cap forgives imprecise torch placement by spreading heat across a wider surface than standard DynaVap caps.
 Cleaning is equally simple: disassemble the 4 titanium components, soak in isopropyl alcohol for 10 minutes, and dry.
+Our teardown shot below shows the HyperStem, Hyper Tip, and Hyper Cap separated on the bench, and that's the entire cleaning job.

 How the DynaVap HyperDyn compares